marklogic-community/grove-vue-template/README.md

 ### Manual fetching

 **Note that preferred way to install this template is using the grove-cli.
-Follow [the instructions in the Grove Developer Starters Guide](https://wiki.marklogic.com/display/SAL/Grove+Developer+Starters+Guide) in order to create a new Grove project.**
+Follow [the instructions in the Grove Getting Starters Guide](https://marklogic-community.github.io/grove/guides/getting-started/) in order to create a new Grove project using grove-cli.**

 These are instructions for manually installing this template.

 This template currently uses git submodules.
 You can clone it recursively using:

-- `git clone --recurse-submodules https://project.marklogic.com/repo/scm/\~gjosten/grove-vue-template.git {your-app-name}`
+- `git clone --recurse-submodules https://github.com/marklogic-community/grove-vue-template.git {your-app-name}`
 - `cd {your-app-name}`

 This gives you the `master` branch of the template, and its submodules.
 Use this to get the `development` branch instead:

-- `git clone -b development --recurse-submodules https://project.marklogic.com/repo/scm/\~gjosten/grove-vue-template.git {your-app-name}`
+- `git clone -b development --recurse-submodules https://github.com/marklogic-community/grove-vue-template.git {your-app-name}`
 - `cd {your-app-name}`

 Consider running the following once if you suspect there are newer commits to the branches, that you'd like to pull in: